shimspedy/sengov/content/states/arizona/amish-shah/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Amish Shah"
-seo_title: "contact Representatives Amish Shah"
+seo_title: "contact Representative Amish Shah"
 subheader:
-     greeting: Contact Representatives Amish Shah
+     greeting: Contact Representative Amish Shah
-     description: Amish Shah is an American doctor, politician and a former Democratic member of the Arizona House of Representatives.
+     description: Amish Shah is an American doctor, politician and a former Democratic member of the Arizona House of Representative.
 He represented District 5 from 2023 to 2024 and District 24 from 2019 to 2023.
 Shah was born in July 1977 in Chicago, Illinois, to immigrant parents from India.
-description: Contact Representatives Amish Shah of Arizona.
+description: Contact Representative Amish Shah of Arizona.
 Contact information for Amish Shah includes email address, phone number, and mailing address.
 image: amish-shah.jpeg
 video:
 url:  /states/arizona/amish-shah/